 Visitation | Parenting time

-The safety of the child(ren) is of paramount importance and is always taken into consideration in matters of visitation and custody.
-Unless there is a good reason one can show the court, such as the risk of danger, both parents will be granted rights to see their child(ren).
-Today, more than ever before, the courts promote each parent enjoying as much time with their child(ren) as is feasible so as to validate each parent’s role in the life of the child(ren).
-At Berger Fischoff and Shumer, LLP our attorneys are here to answer any questions you have and explain the difference between visitation and custody.
+The safety of the children is of paramount importance and is always taken into consideration in matters of visitation and custody.
+Unless there is a good reason one can show the court, such as the risk of danger, both parents will be granted rights to see their children.
+Today, more than ever before, the courts promote each parent enjoying as much time with their children as is feasible so as to validate each parent’s role in the life of the children.
+At Berger, Fischoff, Shumer, Wexler & Goodman, LLP our attorneys are here to answer any questions you have and explain the difference between visitation and custody.

-Our Long Island Divorce Attorneys, located in offices throughout Long Island and New York City, maintain safety of the child(ren) as the paramount concern.
-We will aggressively fight for your right to spend time with your child(ren).
+Our Divorce Attorneys, located in offices throughout Long Island and Kings County, maintain safety of the children as the paramount concern.
+We will aggressively fight for your right to spend time with your children.
 If you are a parent in search of answers concerning custody and visitation you can call us for a free consultation.
-Our Nassau County Divorce Lawyers and Suffolk County Divorce Lawyers will be happy to explain your rights concerning custody and visitation matters.
+Our Lawyers will be happy to explain your rights concerning custody and visitation matters.

 Changing Your Visitation Order

 What happens if you want to change your visitation order?
 Based upon a variety of family and life changes, after a judge issues a visitation order, one or both parents may want to alter the order.
 As children grow their needs, activities, and interests change.
 In many cases parents move forward with their lives in new directions taking on new partners, advancements in education or new employment opportunities.
 This may mean changes in homes, school districts and ultimately a need to change the parenting plan set forth by the visitation order.
 In these cases, a parent can file a Custody/Visitation Modification Petition to be used to change the Custody/Visitation order.
 Having an attorney at your access with knowledge and experience to guide you in deciding if a modification would likely be successful is imperative.